Runnable/slash-docker/python/_posts/2016-07-20-dockerize-pyramid.markdown

 - python
 - pyramid
 excerpt: Get started with dockerizing your Pyramid application.
+description: Detailed steps to get your Pyramid application running in a Docker container.
 ---

 This article will walk through how to dockerize your Pyramid application.
 Pyramid is a lightweight web framework made from the developers who created the Pylons web application framework.
 Reddit, O'Reilly, SurveyMonkey, and SourceForge (among others) all use Pylons Project software.